majordoobie/barbatos-toolkit/Cybernetic/stack/docker-notes.md

 ![](Pasted%20image%2020210127162358.png)

 ### Images vs Containers
 Images are the OS's that someone has built.
 There is a few root ones that all others are essentially based on.
-A large majority of images are based on Debian, Pine or some other operating system.
+A large majority of images are based on Debian, Pine or some other stripped down operating system.
 Then developers take those base images and tweak them for what they need.

 Let's take the [Postgres](https://github.com/docker-library/postgres/blob/ba302205a1300a5ad262ee770f7ac8a1038e8fde/13/Dockerfile) image as an example.
 Postgres is a well know database.
-Their image isn't just a Postgres binary, it's a ``
+Their image isn't just a Postgres binary, it's a `debian:buster-slim` operating system with the necessary Debian packages needed to run Postgres without any installation from the user.

 ## Running Docker
 - There are 3 common ways to run docker.